High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Introduction

+Several efforts have been undertaken by local and federal authorities to bring the quality of the electricity service in Puerto Rico up to U.S. national standards, while simultaneously pursuing other objectives like the goal, enacted into law by the Puerto Rico legislature in 2019, of meeting 100\% of its electricity needs with renewable sources by 2050.
+Some of the actions taken during this time included the arrival of LUMA, a new entity tasked with operating the power system and coordinating the Integrated Resource Planning (IRP) process \cite{luma_integrated_2024}.
 Under this framework, a number of storage and generation projects, mostly solar photovoltaic and wind power plants, have been announced and find themselves in various stages of development.
-These projects are organized into so-called ``tranches,'' a term we sometimes use in this text to refer to these projects.
-After some years with limited success and a situation that has continued to deteriorate, recent measures taken include a short-term (12-36 months) stabilization plan \cite{nepr_stab_plan_2025} to identify projects that must be prioritized, notably: postponing the retirement of existing coal-fired generation, extending and adding short-term emergency generation units and confirming and adding battery storage capacity to the bulk power system.
-Recent developments also include relaxing the interim renewable target goals in the interest of improving reliability for the customers \cite{negociado_de_energia_de_puerto_rico_competitive_2025} and moving to change the current system operator \cite{acosta_vilanova_i_2025}.
+These projects are organized into so-called ``tranches,'' a term we sometimes use in this text.
+After about five years with limited success and a situation that has continued to deteriorate, recent measures taken include a short-term (12-36 months) stabilization plan \cite{nepr_stab_plan_2025} to identify projects that must be prioritized, notably: postponing the retirement of existing coal-fired generation, extending and adding short-term emergency generation units, and confirming and adding battery storage capacity to the bulk power system.
+Recent developments also include relaxing the interim renewable target goals in the interest of improving reliability for customers \cite{negociado_de_energia_de_puerto_rico_competitive_2025} and moving to change the current system operator \cite{acosta_vilanova_i_2025}.

-The Department of Energy (DOE) has led various efforts to mobilize the National Laboratories and provide modeling support to Puerto Rico.
-Most relevant for the work presented in this report was the PR100 study \cite{baggu_puerto_2024}, in which different pathways are investigated to reach the 100\% renewable target while increasing the quality of service for the customers as soon as possible.
-This was an extensive study spanning data gathering and generation, modeling, and a significant social component.
-The modeling included studies on production cost modeling, capacity expansion planning, and resource adequacy.
+The U.S. Department of Energy (DOE) has led various efforts to mobilize the U.S. National Laboratories and provide modeling support to Puerto Rico.
+Most relevant for the work presented in this report was the PR100 study \cite{baggu_puerto_2024}, in which different pathways are investigated to reach the 100\% renewable target by 2050, while improving reliability, resilience, and system performance.
+This extensive study spanned data gathering and generation, modeling, and a significant social component.
+The modeling included production cost modeling, capacity expansion planning, resource adequacy studies, and power flow validation.

-The work performed by LLNL and presented here is much less extensive than the PR100 study and focuses only on capacity expansion planning (CEP).
-The CEP modeling performed here differs from the mentioned previous study in a few important aspects.